ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

   * These images *kind of* work on:
     * [Raspberry Pi 3 Model A+](https://www.raspberrypi.org/products/raspberry-pi-3-model-a-plus/) **(not recommended)**
-      * Fails to complete the first boot setup due to insufficnent memory.
+      * Fails to complete the first boot setup due to insufficient memory.
       * If you have completed the setup on another Pi that card can be inserted in a Pi 3 Model A+ and it will work.
       * Due to only having 512MB RAM the `arm64` is not recommended.
 The `armhf` version can be very tight on resources.